Cirrhosis

 Diagnosis is based on blood tests, medical imaging, and liver biopsy.

-Hepatitis B vaccine can prevent hepatitis B and the development of cirrhosis, but no vaccination against hepatitis C is available.
-No specific treatment for cirrhosis is known, but many of the underlying causes may be treated by a number of medications that may slow or prevent worsening of the condition.
+Hepatitis B vaccine can prevent hepatitis B and the development of cirrhosis from it, but no vaccination against hepatitis C is available.
+No specific treatment for cirrhosis is known, but many of the underlying causes may be treated by medications that may slow or prevent worsening of the condition.
+Hepatitis B and C may be treatable with antiviral medications.
 Avoiding alcohol is recommended in all cases.
-Hepatitis B and C may be treatable with antiviral medications.
 Autoimmune hepatitis may be treated with steroid medications.
 Ursodiol may be useful if the disease is due to blockage of the bile duct.
 Other medications may be useful for complications such as abdominal or leg swelling, hepatic encephalopathy, and dilated esophageal veins.
 If cirrhosis leads to liver failure, a liver transplant may be an option.
+Biannual screening for liver cancer using abdominal ultrasound, possibly with additional blood tests, is recommended due to the high risk of hepatocellular carcinoma arising from dysplastic nodules.

 Cirrhosis affected about 2.8 million people and resulted in 1.3 million deaths in 2015.
-Of these deaths, alcohol caused 348,000, hepatitis C caused 326,000, and hepatitis B caused 371,000.
+Of these deaths, alcohol caused 348,000 (27%), hepatitis C caused 326,000 (25%), and hepatitis B caused 371,000 (28%).
 In the United States, more men die of cirrhosis than women.
 The first known description of the condition is by Hippocrates in the fifth century BCE.
-The term "cirrhosis" was derived in 1819 from the Greek word "kirrhos," which describes the yellowish color of a diseased liver.
+The term "cirrhosis" was derived in 1819 from the Greek word "kirrhos", which describes the yellowish color of a diseased liver.

 Signs and symptoms

 Cirrhosis can take quite a long time to develop, and symptoms may be slow to emerge.
 Some early symptoms include tiredness, weakness, loss of appetite, weight loss, and nausea.
+Early signs may also include redness on the palms known as palmar erythema.
 People may also feel discomfort in the right upper abdomen around the liver.

-As cirrhosis progresses, symptoms can include neurological changes.
+As cirrhosis progresses, symptoms may include neurological changes affecting both the peripheral and central nervous systems, disrupting the neurotransmission within the brain and causing neuromuscular fatigue.
 This can consist of cognitive impairments, confusion, memory loss, sleep disorders, and personality changes.
+Steatorrhea or presence of undigested fats in stool is also a symptom of cirrhosis.

-Worsening cirrhosis can cause a build-up of fluid in different parts of the body such as the legs (edema) and abdomen (ascites).
+Worsening cirrhosis can cause a build-up of fluid in different parts of the body, such as the legs (edema) and abdomen (ascites).
 Other signs of advancing disease include itchy skin, bruising easily, dark urine, and yellowing of the skin.